soumyasj/NewsVideoQA/baselines/M4C/README.md

 ### Github

-Code documentation of M4C is present in:[github](https://github.com/facebookresearch/mmf)
+Code documentation of M4C is present in: [github](https://github.com/facebookresearch/mmf)